-G. Make-Up Exam or Assignment Policy:
+G. Make-Up Exams

 No make-up quizzes, either before or after the scheduled date, will be given without a documented excuse.
 Students who do not complete the quiz or discussion board by the specified date and time, with no explanation, will receive a zero (0) for that assignment.
 Exceptions will be made in extraordinary circumstances and with proper documentation.